egkam/alx-system_engineering-devops/0x00-shell_basics/README.md

-Delete files in the current working directory that end with the character ~ Create directories welcome/, welcome/to/ and welcome/to/school in the current directory List files and directories separated by , directories end with /
+Delete files in the current working directory that end with the character ~ Create directories welcome/, welcome/to/ and welcome/to/school in the current directory List files and directories separated by , directories end with / Create a magic file school.mgc that can be used with the command file to detect School data files